Wilfred/wilfred.github.com/_posts/2014-09-06-comparative-macrology.markdown

 A major selling point of Scheme's macro system, in contrast to earlier systems, is that it's hygienic by default.
-Instead of a function with quasiquotes, `syntax-rules` is a sublanguage of its own.
-It's a little more to learn, but it gives us very robust macros.
+Instead of a function with quasiquotes, `syntax-rules` is a 'pattern language'.
+This is declarative and slightly magical.

 {% highlight scheme %}
 (define-syntax swap!